These leek and potato cakes are easy to make and you can get the kids involved in cooking this delicious lunch or side dish recipe.

-When the end of the month falls in the middle of the school holidays there is only two options… You can drag all four kids to the supermarket, or you can scrounge and scrimp and make do until you can find a spare hour to shop on your own.
+When the end of the month grocery shop falls in the middle of the school holidays there are only two options.
+You can drag all four kids to the supermarket, or you can scrounge, and scrimp, and make do, until you can find a spare hour to shop on your own.

-And because I’d rather have all my toe nails removed with pliers than take all four kids to do the big monthly grocery shop, I’m going with the second option, and attempting to use up every last food item we have before I give in and do the shopping.
+And because I’d rather have all my toe nails removed with pliers than take all four kids to do the big monthly grocery shop, I’m going with the second option.
+I am attempting to use up every last food item we have before I give in and do the shopping.

 Here’s another easy lunch idea using leftovers…

-Ok so this lunch took a little longer than sandwiches or our staple, bread and yogurt dip, but I roped the kids in to help which at least kept them occupied.
+Preparing leek and potato cakes for lunch took a little longer than sandwiches or even our favourite bread and yogurt dip, but I roped the kids in to help which at least kept them occupied.

 Easy and delicious leek and potato cakes.Leek and Potato Cakes